Nashville-Public-Library/talklib/README.md

 ### We run most of our Python scripts via WireReady (WR)
 - The "Run" command in WR defaults to running from a different directory AND a different drive letter.
 This causes confusion.
 - WR also does not run `.py` files by default.
-- For these reasons and more, we do not run `.py` files directly from WR.
+- These are some of the reasons why we do not run `.py` files directly from WR.
 - Instead, we tell WR to run a Batch script (`.bat` file) which in turn will run the Python script (`.py` file).
 - The batch script ensures we CD to the correct directory.
 - Ensure the Batch & Python scripts are in the same directory.